larics/viv_ros/README.md

 ![viv1](doc/viv_pequeno_img.png)

-## Installation

-### Dependencies
+## 📄 Dependencies

-None
+This project depends on ROS

+## 🛠️ Usage

-### Build
+### ⚙️ Build the project

 Clone into a catkin workspace and build with

 	catkin build viv_gazebo

-## Usage

-### Launching simulation
+### 🖥️ Launching the simulation

-To launch an empty world simulation
+- To launch an empty world simulation:

 		roslaunch viv_gazebo viv_empty_world.launch

-To launch a simulator with a randomly generated vineyard:
+- To launch a simulator with a randomly generated vineyard:

 	1. Navigate to viv_description/scripts

 	2. Once you are located in viv_description/scripts generate a spawn_random_vineyard.launch with generate_random_vineyard_launch

-	Example:
+		- Example:

+			- to generate a spawn_random_vineyard.launch with 2 rows, and 5 randomly selected plant models in a single row:

 					./generate_random_vineyard_launch.py 5 2

-	to generate a spawn_random_vineyard.launch with 2 rows, and 5 randomly selected plant models in a single row

 	3. Launch the simulation with:

 			roslaunch viv_gazebo viv_random_vineyard.launch spawn_d435:=true

-3. Wait for all the grapevines to spawn, and unpause the simulation
+	4. Wait for all the grapevines to spawn, and unpause the simulation

-### Control
+### 🚜 Control
-ViV is spawned with a differential drive controller
+ViV is spawned with a ROS [differential drive controller](http://wiki.ros.org/diff_drive_controller)

-Velocity is commanded by publishing a Twist message to
+- Velocity is commanded by publishing a Twist message to

     	/viv/velocity_controller/cmd_vel